dataontap/gorse/docs/ESIM_ACTIVATION_SYSTEM.md

 ## Overview

-The DOTM Platform implements a complete eSIM activation system that integrates three main services:
+DOT eSIM activation and delivery system implementation architecture that integrates three main services:
 - **Stripe** for payment processing
 - **OXIO** for eSIM provisioning and activation
 - **Resend** for professional email delivery